Decathlon/decavision/README.md

 You will have to update the version number in the setup.py file.
 Increase the first digit if you made MAJOR changes, the second digit for MINOR changes and the third digit for BUG FIXES.

+Also make sure that you create a new release on github at the commit that you deploy.
+To do so you have to create a tag with the version number and add it to a release.

 ### Process (dev)